PlaceBasedCarbonCalculator/VectorTiles/README.md

 ```
 ## Part 4: Tips other things to think about

-As vector tiles are so efficent in comparion to raster tiles, it is tempting to tread them like any other GIS file format.
+As vector tiles are so efficient in comparison to raster tiles, it is tempting to tread them like any other GIS file format.
 In a geojson or a geopackage is it common to have many attribute columns for each geometry.
 It is certainly possible to do this with vector tiles, but it must be done with care.

 The main issue is that by default each tile is capped at 500 kB in size (though this can be adjusted).
 This ensures fast downloading and rendering.
-Tippecanoe will remove small feaures from a tile to keep to the file size limit.
+Tippecanoe will remove small features from a tile to keep to the file size limit.
 This works really well for base maps, as you don't want to see every building when viewing a map of a whole country.
 And once you have zoomed in enough to see buildings, there are only a few that need to be downloaded and rendered.

 But this approach does not work so well for data, especially area-based data.
 In this case small areas disappearing or being coaled with larger areas can spoil a good piece of data visualisation.
 So to keep as many of your features visible as possible, you need to think of other ways to reduce the tile size.